EPCCed/archer-gpu-course/section-2.02/README.md

 ### Problem size not a whole number of blocks

-As we are effectively contrained in the choice of `THREADS_PER_BLOCK`, it is likely that the problem space is not an integral number of blocks for general problems.
+As we are effectively constrained in the choice of `THREADS_PER_BLOCK`, it is likely that the problem space is not an integral number of blocks for general problems.
 How can we deal with this situation?

 1. For the launch parameters, you will need to compute a number of blocks that is sufficient and necessary to cover the entire problem space.
-(There needs to be at least one block, but no more than necesary.)
+(There needs to be at least one block, but no more than necessary.)
 2. You will also need to make an adjustment in the kernel.
 To avoid what type of error?